elementaldocaos/Python-to-AI---From-Scratch/README.md

 - **Operators:** Enable mathematical operations, value comparisons, and more.
 - **Control Flow Structures:** Manage program execution flow, determining which code block should run in specific situations.
 - **Functions:** Reusable code blocks that perform specific tasks or operations.
 - **Comments:** Non-executable text explaining the code, improving readability for other programmers.
+To coment in Python use "#".

 ### Special Elements
 - **Indentation:** Vital in Python, as it defines code structure.
 It indicates which code should execute within a block, like a function or a loop.